1 dead, 4 taken to hospital after car flips over at Woodlands Avenue 12

 Police said they were alerted to an accident involving a car, a lorry and two motorcycles at the junction of Woodlands Avenue 12 and Woodlands Avenue 1 at around 7.30pm.

-A 30-year-old male motorcyclist was found motionless and was pronounced dead by paramedics at the scene.
-The male driver of the flipped car, a female passenger and another male motorcyclist were taken to Khoo Teck Puat Hospital, police said.
+A 30-year-old male motorcyclist was pronounced dead by paramedics at the scene.
+The other motorcyclist, a Malaysian, and a married couple in the car were taken to Khoo Teck Puat Hospital.
+The driver of the car is in his early thirties.

-They added that a one-year-old who had been in the car was taken to KK Women's and Children's Hospital.
+Police said that the couple's one-year-old child who was in the car as well, was taken to KK Women's and Children's Hospital.

 Police investigations are ongoing.